Admissions Policies for Traditional Students

 All freshman applicants are evaluated using standards determined by both the Massachusetts Department of Higher Education and the University.
 Emphasis is placed upon the rigor of the high school course selection as well as scores on standardized tests (if applicable); letters of recommendation, essays and extracurricular activities are also considered during the evaluation of applications.

-Entering freshmen in Fall 2011 had an average GPA 3.25 and an average combined Critical Reading and Math SAT score of 1113.
+Entering freshmen in Fall 2022 had an average GPA of 3.670 and an average combined Critical Reading and Math SAT score of 1257 (ACT equivalent 28).

-Music Aptitude and Proficiency Examinations, College of Arts & Sciences Music Programs
+Music Aptitude and Proficiency Examinations, College of Fine Arts, Humanities & Social Sciences

-Students who wish to apply for music programs are required to demonstrate vocal or instrumental ability in a performance audition with a member of the faculty of the College of Fine Arts and Humanities.
-The student is also required to achieve satisfactory scores on both a written test of music fundamentals and a brief examination in aural comprehension.
+Students who wish to apply for music programs are required to demonstrate vocal or instrumental ability in a performance audition with a member of the faculty of the College of Fine Arts, Humanities & Social Sciences.
+In addition to prepared audition materials, applicants will take a diagnostic theory exam.
+This exam will not be factored into acceptance into the major.
 Performance auditions and theory testing are scheduled throughout the spring semester.
-Applicants will be invited to take these special music tests at the University when all credentials have been evaluated by the Office of Undergraduate Admissions and the applicant has been admitted to the University.
+Applicants will be invited to take these special music tests at the university when all credentials have been evaluated by the Office of Undergraduate Admissions and the applicant has applied to the university.